City

 4. MILTON PUBLIC SCHOOLS

-Milton Public Schools operate several schools in the town.
-They are committed to providing quality education to students.
-The district offers a variety of career opportunities with a focus on community and student success.
+Milton Public Schools operate several schools in the area.
+They aim to provide quality education and career opportunities for their staff.

 5. The Goddard School